DTermi1/South-Jersey-USALEEP-Project/index.md

 ## Median Household Income and Life Expectancy
 <img src="Income.png" width="2500" height="700">
+Gray census tracts represent those where there was no life expectancy estimate.
+All tracts had income data.
+Tracts with CVs greater than 40 are hatched, however are quite small.

 | Dep.
 Variable        | R-squared          | Adj.
 R-squared |
 |:-------------|:------------------|:------|